 Researcher at INPE (Brazil’s National Institute for Space Research)

-Advised 25 PhD dissertations and 28 Master thesis and published more than 130 peer-reviewed papers cited more than 12,500 times (Google Scholar, April 2020).
-Emeritus researcher since retirement in 2016.
+Advised 25 PhD dissertations and 28 Master thesis and published more than 150 peer-reviewed papers.
+Retired in 2016 after 35 years of service.

 Awards